-The end of financial year is a period of busy activity for car manufacturers as they launch campaigns advertising enticing deals on some or all their models – usually restricted to private buyers only.
+The end of financial year is a period of busy activity for car manufacturers as they launch campaigns advertising enticing deals on some or all their models - and for those unaware - the EOFY sales have already begun.

 Offers can range between discounted driveaway pricing, extra free features, or free ownership costs – such as extended warranties, servicing and registration.